SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Experiments

-Table \ref{tab:toy_results} shows that using a plus neighbourhood kernel instead of a Gaussian in the SOM-CPC model decreased performance on all three metrics.
-The increase in TE, is well explainable by the fact that a plus kernel takes into account fewer neighbours (at least at the start of training) and therefore has more difficulty to find a good topological mapping.
-Whether or not the gradients of the neighbour nodes with respect to the encoder were blocked in our model ($\mathcal{L}_{\text{SOM}} \operatorname{sg}[\cdot]$ column) did not seem to result in large differences.
-While we expected that the topological ordering would benefit from the SOM loss gradients, the already low TE metric might be hard to improve by allowing gradient flow in this use case.
+\textbf{Comparison to deep-SOM baselines:} Table \ref{tab:toy_results} shows that SOM-CPC outperforms all deep-SOM baselines on all metrics.
+Moreover, \cref{fig:PCA_toy} in \cref{app:toy_extended_res} reveals that the latent space of SOM-CPC, when projected on its two principle components, shows a better organization of the signal frequency than the projections of the SOM-VAE and DESOM models.
+Figure \ref{fig:som_maps_toy}a-c display the resulting SOMs (colored with the median test set labels) for the same three models.
+Uncolored nodes in the SOM were not assigned in the test set.
+Interestingly, although the SOM for the DESOM and SOM-CPC model look similar, the $\operatorname{SE}_{\text{target}}$ is higher for the DESOM model, which can also be seen from the regression plots below the SOMs.

-The addition of two temporal losses in the SOM-VAE-prob model, as compared to vanilla SOM-VAE, did deteriorate the given metrics, even though a range of values for multipliers $\gamma$ and $\tau$ was tested (see \cref{tab:toy_results_extended} in \cref{app:toy_extended_res} for the full sweep).
+The addition of two temporal losses in the SOM-VAE-prob model, as compared to SOM-VAE, did deteriorate the given metrics, even though a range of values for multipliers $\alpha$, $\gamma$ and $\zeta$ was tested (see \cref{tab:toy_results_extended} in \cref{app:toy_extended_res} for the full sweep).
 The deterioration of the results can be explained by the difficulty of finding the correct scaling factors for these additional losses.
 Note that the SOM-CPC model automatically incorporates smoothness over time thanks to the nature of the CPC task loss, therewith preventing additional hyperparameter tuning.
-The test set regression performance of SOM-CPC, as compared to vanilla CPC, was found to be slightly better.
-We suspect that prediction via SOM nodes automatically incorporated some filtering of outlier predictions, by coloring the nodes with the median train set label.
-This effect could explain the slightly lower $SE_{\text{target}}$ for SOM-CPC.

-Finally, we study the optimization behavior of the SOM-VAE model versus SOM-CPC.
-To make a fair comparison, we compare it with the SOM-VAE model, trained with a Gaussian neighbourhood kernel.
-The training of the task versus topological loss is depicted in \cref{fig:optimization_curves} in \cref{app:toy_extended_res}.
-Each line depicts one run with a different value for $\alpha$, and the line color's gradient denotes the training iteration.
-It can be seen that both losses seem to be counteracting each other during training of the SOM-VAE model, while the optimization trajectory of SOM-CPC is more smooth.
+Additionally, we study the optimization behaviour of SOM-VAE, DESOM, and SOM-CPC by plotting the progression of the task versus the topological loss during training (see \cref{fig:som_maps_toy}d).
+To make a fair comparison, we plot the SOM-VAE models that are trained with a Gaussian neighbourhood kernel.
+Different curves in the graphs indicate runs with varying values for $\alpha$, and the line color's gradient denotes the training iteration.
+The SOM-CPC graphs include the models run with and without gradient detachment of $\mathcal{L}_{\text{SOM}}$ to the encoder.
+It can be seen that both losses jointly minimize in SOM-CPC training, while there is a counteracting effect visible for SOM-VAE, and a high influence of the value of $\alpha$ for DESOM training.